cap-js-community/mtx-tool/docs/cap-multitenancy/index.md

 - sort them lexicographically, and
 - divide them up equally between each app instance.

-In this way, the division of labor is pseudo-random and each app instance should be unbiased towards, e.g., upgrading all tenants running on the same database.
+In this way, the division of labor is pseudo-random and each app instance should be unbiased towards, e.g. upgrading all tenants running on the same database.

 ## Example for Upgrade Tenant